 - 1. Biannual or quarterly azithromycin MDA to 1-11 month (29-364 days) old infants eliminates their asymptomatic malaria, reduces population prevalence of malaria parasitemia, and improves the infants' mean blood hemoglobin concentration. - a.
 Malaria control may be a factor influencing mortality.
 Azithromycin effect on malaria can in the LAKANA trial be assessed both with direct parasitemia analysis among 4-11-month-old children before and 2 weeks after the fourth azithromycin or placebo treatment and by comparing prevalence of malaria parasitemia among 6-8-month-old and 12-14month-old children who live in the study villages and who have been eligible to receive 2-4 doses of the study drug.
 As a marker of health consequences of malaria treatment, we can additionally study blood hemoglobin concentration in the same children. - b.
-To assess community-level prevalence of malaria parasitemia across communities at the end of the intervention, and a possible carry-over effect, we will also study prevalence of malaria among 12-14-month-old children who were eligible for study drug provision at the previous MDA visits, and 49-59-month-old children who live in the same study communities where MDA is provided, who participate in AMR analyses but who have not themselves received any study drugs.
-This analysis will be made with a rapid diagnostic malaria test, on visit 9, i.e., when the intervention has lasted for 2 years. - 2.
-Biannual or quarterly azithromycin MDA to 1-11 month (29-364 days) old infants reduces their systemic inflammation. - a.
-Systemic inflammation may be an important driver of subsequent disease acquisition and activity.
+To assess community-level prevalence of malaria across communities at the end of the intervention, and a possible carry-over effect, we will also study prevalence of malaria among 1-59-month-old children.
+This survey will be conducted on visit 9, i.e., when the intervention has lasted for 2 years.
+The sample size for this survey will be 3000 children aged 1-59 months.
+The Probability-proportional-to-size (PPS) sampling method will allow that each household in the sample has the same probability of being selected.
+In each household selected, all 1-59-month-old children will be tested with a malaria rapid diagnostic test.

+- 2. Biannual or quarterly azithromycin MDA to 1-11 month (29-364 days) old infants reduces their general inflammation. - a.
+General inflammation may be an important driver of subsequent disease acquisition and activity.
 This may be driven by bacteria resident on mucosal surfaces or through the inflammatory modulating properties of azithromycin and can be reflected using simple measure of CRP in small volumes of plasma, in the same groups of children from whom we will do the malaria analyses. - b.
-Larger plasma samples and peripheral blood mononuclear cells from 6-8month-old and 12-14-month-old children who have been eligible to receive 2-4 doses of study drug will be used for more extensive inflammatory profiling as previously described in our studies on immune activation, inflammation and antibiotic impact in children with HIV (Fitzgerald et al., 2016; Prendergast et al., 2016; Bourke at al., 2019).
-We will focus on markers we have found to distinguish children with evidence of increased inflammation and immune activation which include, IL6, IL8, IL10, TNF, IL1-RA, soluble adhesion molecules, Serum Amyloid A, markers of disordered thrombogenesis, and markers of cell activation and proliferation (HLA-DR, CD38, Ki67) on naïve and memory CD4 and CD8 populations.

-- 3. Biannual or quarterly azithromycin MDA to 1-11 month (29-364 days) old infants reduces their intestinal inflammation. - a.
-In addition to any impact on systemic inflammation, intestinal inflammation and environmental enteric dysfunction (EED) could be an important driver of disease.
-This will be studied by measuring neopterin, myeloperoxidase, and alpha-1-antitrypsin (and possibly other biomarker) concentrations in stools collected from 4-11-month-old infants before and two weeks after the fourth MDA and among 6-8-month-old and 12-14month-old children who live in the study villages and who have been eligible to receive 2-4 doses of the study drug.
+Larger plasma samples and peripheral blood mononuclear cells from 6-8-month-old and 12-14-month-old children who have been eligible to receive 2-4 doses of study drug will be used for more extensive inflammatory profiling as previously described in our studies on immune activation, inflammation and antibiotic impact in children with HIV (Fitzgerald et al., 2016; Prendergast et al., 2016; Bourke at al., 2019).
+We will focus on markers we have found to distinguish children with evidence of increased inflammation and immune activation which include, IL6, IL8, IL10, TNF, IL1-RA, soluble adhesion molecules, Serum Amyloid A, markers of disordered thrombogenesis, and markers of cell activation and proliferation (HLA-DR, CD38, Ki67) on naïve and memory CD4 and CD8 populations. - 3.
+Biannual or quarterly azithromycin MDA to 1-11 month (29-364 days) old infants reduces their intestinal inflammation. - a.
+In addition to any impact on general inflammation, intestinal inflammation and environmental enteric dysfunction (EED) could be an important driver of disease.
+This will be studied by measuring neopterin, myeloperoxidase, and alpha-1-antitrypsin (and possibly other biomarker) concentrations in stools collected from 4-11-month-old infants before and two weeks after the fourth MDA and among 6-8-month-old and 12-14-month-old children who live in the study villages and who have been eligible to receive 2-4 doses of the study drug.